We specialise in the legal review of new weapons, including autonomous weapons and AI command decision tools.

 Our services

-We are the leading advisors to defence industry, states and organisations on the legal review of new weapons.
+We are the leading advisors to defence industry, States and organisations on the legal review of new weapons including AI-enabled and autonomous systems.

 Article 36 legal input to Capability Design and Development